abuseofnotation/abuseofnotation.github.io/temp/timeandcausality_notes.md

 - The lack of ideology as ideology.
 - On mistakes
 - On problems

-Takeaways
-===

-Don't focus too much to particular interpretations of reality and to the aspect of reality which is ultimately known as based on these interpretations - instead go to

-Don't focus on being happy and on knowing yourself - there is no self.
-Focus on something else instead.

-Don't compare things in terms of quantity, instead, compare them in terms of quality.

-Focus on the process of what you do, instead of the outcome.

-> Mental images are abstractions, they can be used without a loss of precision only when you can keep in mind what are they and from what are they produced from.

-Buying more stuff will not bring you closer to happiness, just like living longer years will not bring you closer to immortality.

-In order to drop suffering, you have to drop happiness too.

-Confusion makes you forget the way.

 On the true nature of reality
 ===